You are here:

 The priority deadline is the latest date we can guarantee room in the program.
 The applications will then be processed on a rolling basis after that date.
-After April 3, spots are filled on a first come, first served basis.
+After March 24, spots are filled on a first come, first served basis.

 Some colleges and universities have summer funding specifically geared towards practical experiences or internships.
 Because students at the Institute for Curatorial Practice work directly with curators and museum professionals on an exhibition project, the course may count as a practicum or internship at your home institution, and you may therefore be eligible for targeted summer funding.

 See, for example:

 The Paid Internship Program is open to any undergraduate student who attends the Institute for Curatorial Practice.
 Once you submit an application to the ICP that indicates you are interested in being considered for a paid internship, we will send you a separate internship application form.
 The deadline for internship applications is March 24, 2017.

 For the 2017 program, any undergraduate who will receive a degree in December 2016 or later is eligible to apply for a paid internship.

 Please email firstname.lastname@example.org to learn more and apply for the ICP graduate fellowship position.

 For summer 2017: The full tuition balance is due by May 15, 2017.
 There are no tuition refunds available on or after June 1, 2017.
 If a student should withdraw from a summer academic program at Hampshire College for any reason, the program fee will be refunded according to the following schedule:

 The student's date of withdrawal is determined by the postmark on the written notification of withdrawal from the program.